simonduf/jchart2d-code/readme-binaries.txt

 !
 Added scrollable panel for zoomed charts.
 Contribution by Ramon Zambelli.
 !
 Added IntelliJ project files git ignore.
 Contribution by Ian Phillips.
 !
 Added RangePolicyMargin.
 Contribution by Ramon Zambelli.
+!
+Improved point highlighting for candle sticks.
-! improved point highlighting for candle sticks. o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
+!
+Improved tool tip texts for candle sticks. o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
 Before this the translation was done into the values covered by the first x and y axes.
 By now the translation is related to the axes of the trace of the nearest point to the given mouse event.